halfmage/qizify-website/src/content/en/posts/2022-08-28-after-qizify-you-will-never-want-to-use-other-learning-management-systems.md

 ---
-title: "After Qizify, You will never want to use other learning management systems."
+title: "After LearnSlice, You will never want to use other learning management systems."
 translationKey: "2022-08-28- after-qizify-you-will-never-want-to-use-other-learning-management-systems"
 image: "../../assets/images/blog/cover05.png"
 experpt: "A learning management system (LMS or Lernmanagement-System (in German) is a platform for the execution of e-learning.
 Choosing the right learning management system is critical not only for learners, but for universities and schools too."